owenthewizard/i3lockr/README.md

 `i3lockr` (since v1.0.0) is incredibly fast at all blur levels, try timing it yourself with `time`.

-## Important Notes

-`i3lockr` always exits with `EXIT_SUCCESS`.
-This means that commands such as `i3lockr && systemctl suspend` may not lock the screen if there was an error.

 ### Coding Style

 Obey `rustfmt` and Rust 2018 conventions, as well as `clippy` lints.